 Such vast distances between objects are not limited to outer space.
 “Inner space,” the space within atoms, is equally as dramatic.
 Let’s examine a hydrogen atom.
 The smallest and most abundant of all elements, hydrogen consists of a proton nucleus and a single orbiting electron.
 Using our reference point above, what would be the scale if we multiplied the size of the hydrogen atom’s nucleus 300 billion times so that it was the size of a grain of a salt?

 At this size, and assuming a constant distance between the proton and electron, a near microscopic electron would be orbiting the nucleus 98 feet away.

-Truly, there is VAST space within the largest galaxies as well as the smallest subatomic particles.
+Truly, there is vast space within the largest galaxies as well as the smallest subatomic particles.

-Like dark matter, scientists do not fully understand what holds atoms together.
+As with dark matter, scientists do not fully understand what holds atoms together.
 Termed atomic glue or dark energy, the source of attraction has eluded scientists for thousands of years.